monasri001/monasri001/README.md

 AI & DS Student
 ---------------

-Ambitious B.Tech student specializing in Artificial Intelligence and Data Science, with expertise in Python, Excel, Generative AI, and Robotic Process Automation.
-Skilled in automating workflows, developing intelligent systems, and leveraging AI technologies to optimize processes.
-Passionate about applying innovative solutions to real-world problems and driving efficiency in data-driven projects.
-Eager to collaborate with dynamic teams and contribute effectively to impactful initiatives.
+AI & Data Science enthusiast with expertise in Python, SQL, UiPath, Generative AI, and cloud technologies.
+Strong foundation in AI-driven automation, data engineering, and Agentic AI, with experience in deploying machine learning models on cloud platforms.
+Skilled in leveraging cloud-based services for scalable AI solutions, big data processing, and automation.
+Adept at problem-solving and collaboration, driving efficient, secure, and impactful cloud-based AI innovations.

 * 🤝  I'm a pre-final year student (Artificial Inteligence and Data Science)
 * 🌍  I hails from TamilNadu